karamfilovs/barebone/README.md

-# barebone
+Barebone project to be extended for specific needs Enjoy!

-Project agnostic cucumber framework to be cloned
+Pragmatic Team